DataDog/documentation/content/en/network_monitoring/devices/getting_started.md

 -  View metrics collected on Datadog's out-of-the-box dashboards:
     - [Overview of all devices monitored][8]
     - [Across the performance on all interfaces][18]
-- Use the Network [Device Topology Map][19] to identify and troubleshoot issues in your devices.
+- Use the Network [Device Topology Map][19] to identify and troubleshoot issues with your devices.

 ## Troubleshooting